bhf/tensorflow-scikit-workflows/README.md

 Demonstration of a project structure for common machine learning workflows.
 Uses Tensorflow and Scikit with a monorepo structure.

-Jupyter notebook examples and an example of executing via REST is also included.
+An example of executing via REST is also included.

 ## Setup and Install